-More and more, VPN users are finding their favorite VPN provider can no longer reliably access geographically-blocked Netflix content from other regions.
+More and more, VPN users traveling or living abroad are finding their favorite VPN provider can no longer reliably access their favorite Netflix content from back home.

-Buffered was a reliable way to access Netflix’s long list of content from outside a country’s borders.
-But lately, it lacks the Netflix unblocking capacity that some other providers can offer.
+Buffered was a reliable way to access Netflix’s long list of content from outside your home country’s borders.
+But lately, it lacks the capacity to access Netflix that some other providers can offer.

 So, if you’re a Buffered user, what are your options?